 The DRC's second war (aka 'Africa's World War') started in 1998 when Rwandan and Ugandan troops again entered the country.
 Kabila was saved by troops from Angola, Zimbabwe, Namibia and other countries, but much of DRC was now under the control of Rwanda and Uganda, and even they clashed at times, leading to the destruction of Kisangani.
 In 2010, in a UN report into the killing of Hutus in DRC between 1993 and 2003, the UN implicated Rwanda, Uganda, Burundi, Zimbabwe and Angola in what they described as 'crimes of genocide'.

 A New Start

 Laurent Kabila was shot by one of his bodyguards in January 2001, though the details of and motivations behind the assassination remain unknown.
-He was succeeded by his 29-year-old son Joseph, largely raised in Tanzania, who, to the surprise of nearly everyone, proved to be a competent leader.
+He was succeeded by his 29-year-old son Joseph, largely raised in Tanzania, who proved to be a competent leader.
 Kabila the younger welcomed UN troops and presided over a peace agreement that in 2002 paved the way for a transitional government.
 He also oversaw a new constitution and heeded the advice of the World Bank and IMF, setting the economy back on course.
 In 2006 Kabila won the DRC's first legitimate elections in over 40 years.
 Though the elections were marred by incidents of violence, outside observers pronounced them free and fair.

 In November 2011 Kabila won another round of presidential and parliamentary elections, but the vote was criticised by foreign observers and the opposition disputes the result.